 In this article, you will find a useful list of adjectives grouped into categories like descriptive, comparative, possessive and more.
 With examples and simple explanations, you will gain the confidence to use adjectives in conversations, writing, and beyond.

-For beginners, learning a list of adjectives is a great way to enhance their vocabulary and communication skills.
 Here is the list of adjectives divided into groups according to the different types of adjectives used in the English language:

 1. Descriptive Adjectives